matthewelse/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 .. code-block:: bash

    sudo mkfs.ext4 /dev/loop0p2                # Create filesystem
-   tune2fs -O ^huge_file /dev/loop0p2    # Disable huge_file feature
+   sudo tune2fs -O ^huge_file /dev/loop0p2    # Disable huge_file feature
+   sudo e2fsck -f /dev/loop0p2                # should pass :)

 After all the partitions are set up, it is time to burn the image to an SD card.
 Plug the SD card, identify its device name with the "lsblk" command, and run the following commands: